May 13, 2017

 The Dragon and Alex.

 The success of Batman: The Animated Series marked a renewed interest in networks for shows based on comic books.
 The additional success of Image’s debut drew networks towards their properties for potential adaptations.
-Universal Cartoon Studios acquired the rights to adapt Larsen’s comic into an animated series that would run on the USA Network’s USA Action Extreme Team programming block, which was part of their Carton Express block.
+Universal Cartoon Studios acquired the rights to adapt Larsen’s comic into an animated series that would run on the USA Network’s USA Action Extreme Team programming block.

 Overlord.